 "Inspector Sands, Please Report to the Operations Room Immediately".

-The picture is part of our series: Londonist Underground.
-We asked readers to draw, paint or photograph an image of subterranean London as part of the celebrations for the Tube's 150th anniversary.
-We're still looking for further entries.
-Draw secret tunnels under Fitzrovia, imagine the mysterious creatures who inhabit London's hypogeal realms, or simply take a photograph of something unusual or impressive in your local Tube station.
-Fact or fiction, be as imaginative as you like.
+The picture was originally submitted as part of our 2013 series: Londonist Underground.
+We asked readers to draw, paint or photograph an image of subterranean London as part of the celebrations for the Tube's 150th anniversary — then mounted an exhibition of the best.